 - Flea Beetle Distribution: 6,000 species of winged flea beetles naturalized all over the world

 - Flea Beetle Host Plants: Spinach, lettuce, broccoli, cabbage, radish, potato, tomato, fruiting trees

-- Flea Beetle Removal: Sticky traps, dish soap spray, talcum powder, pyrethrin, row covers
+- Flea Beetle Control: Sticky traps, dish soap spray, talcum powder, pyrethrin, row covers

 - Flea Beetle Predators: Birds, braconid wasp, tachinid fly, lacewing

 - Most Common Flea Beetle in North America: Spinach Flea Beetle (Disonycha xanthomelas)

 What Do Flea Beetles Look Like?